Tschaul/iridanus-server/README.md

 # Further Improvements

-- replay with timeline.
-During game only with own vision.
-After game with full vision.
 - skipping time in dev mode
 - help: context based links into docs
 - chose color in game lobby
-- telegram bot to send notifications
-- mobile friendly UI

-# Victory condition

-first palyer to reach a certain population wins.

 # Some Ideas

-- divide population by player.
-Ships in orbit have dominance  and convert population one by one.
-If no ships present.
-Population with majority converts the rest over time.
-World is owned by player if he has the absolute majority.

 - 4 classes of ships: freighter for cargo and building industry, and three sizes of military fleets with one, two or three slots for upgrades.
 Upgrades would be chosable in ship designer from those bought with research/developement.